 Battery consumption depends on several factors, including the number of messages sent/received, the device you are using, and other apps you have open.

-If you were to talk non-stop on Cahoots for an hour, it would probably consume about 15% of your battery.
-However, battery consumption for normal use typically ranges 4% - 7% per hour, because battery consumption drops to 0% whenever Cahoots goes to sleep.
+If you were to talk and listen non-stop on Cahoots for an hour, it would probably consume about 15% of your battery.
+However, battery consumption for normal use typically ranges 4% - 7% per hour.

 Cahoots uses AES 128-bit encryption for all audio transmissions.